zvozin/Functional_Programming_in_Kotlin/README.md

 - `when` statement - half way between a `switch` and a pattern-match
 - language-level null-safety (as in Swift)
 - quick compiles
-- extensive tool support (because provenance)
+- extensive tool support (because of provenance)

 Kotlin's been gaining steam among Android developers and Scala refugees.
 Take it for a spin:
 - if you don't have it yet, get [IntelliJ](https://www.jetbrains.com/idea)